Hanabiraa/backend-way/README.md

 > python-way - to study algorithms and data structures, as well as tasks and interesting features of syntax

+> frontend-way - to study on beginning level html/css, js and other frontend  frameworks

 > Certificates - for certificates from various courses / hackathons and others

 ***